-A minimum of two semesters of GPLS 608 for credit is required of each student.
+A minimum of two semesters of GPLS 608 for credit are required of each student.
 Credit will be awarded when a student presents her/his thesis proposal, and dissertation defense.
-To receive credit, the student must coordinate her/his presentation with the Mentor and Thesis Committee and Program Director of Graduate Education.
+To receive credit, the student must coordinate her/his presentation with the Mentor and Thesis Committee and PIN Director.